“The two most important days in life are the day you born and the day you discover the reason why.” – Mark Twain

 Personally, I believe that living our purpose simply means living a life where we acknowledge and honor the gifts that we have been blessed with.

-Whether your gift is your ability to sing, to make people laugh, to teach yoga, or to listen emphatically without judgment, you owe it to yourself and the world to honor it.
+Whether your gift is your ability to sing, teach others, make people laugh, or listen emphatically without judgment, you owe it to yourself and the world to honor it.

-When we fearlessly choose to devote our time and energy to share our gifts and talents to others, we are acting as a vessel of service in spreading joy and light to everyone we encounter.
-Inevitably, this will inspire them to share their own unique gifts too.
+When we fearlessly choose to devote our time and energy to sharing our gifts and talents with others, we are acting as a vessel of service in spreading joy and light to everyone we encounter.
+Inevitably, this will inspire them to share their own unique gifts too!

-Whatever your passion(s) may be, when you choose to dedicate yourself to do what you love, know that you’re making the decision to live a meaningful, purpose-driven life and doing your special part in contributing to a better & loving world.
+Whatever your passion(s) may be, when you choose to dedicate time & energy doing what you love, you’re making the decision to live a meaningful, purpose-driven life.
+And by doing so, you’re honoring your special contribution to a better & loving world.

 Struggling to find your calling/purpose?
 Working with a coach can help you gain clarity and make progress in living a life that aligns with your true self.
 Click here to book your FREE discovery session today!